DanMacDonald/SimpleSignals/README.md

 ## Features
 - Manage Signal listener registration at the component level.

-    - SimpleSignals automatically creates listener delegates for any methods decorated with the `[ListenTo]` attribute when registering a component with the SignalManager.
-This way you don't have to write code to register each listener individually.
+    - SimpleSignals automatically creates listener delegates for any component you register with the SignalManager.
+This way you don't have to write code to bind each listener individually.

     - SimpleSignals automatically removes listener delegates when it detects the target has been destroyed, so you don't have to write that code either.

 - SimpleSignals uses delegats to bind Signals to their listeners.

-    - Unity's built in `SendMessage()` and `BroadcastMessage()` are intended for rapid prototyping and are designed to be flexible rather than perormant.
+    - Unity's built in `SendMessage()` and `BroadcastMessage()` are intended for rapid prototyping and are designed to be flexible rather than performant.
 Unity reccomends using C#'s native delegates/Events in production code.

     - Type information about listener classes is cached so registering subsequent instances of the same class/component uses an efficent look up.

-- Signals are strongly typed and support nullable parameter types.
+- Signals are strongly typed and define their required parameters (including nullable types).
-- Supports multiple `SignalContexts` so you can constrain what signals are available in what contexts (if your application is complex enough).
+- Supports multiple `SignalContexts` so you can constrain what signals are available in what contexts (if your application has become complex enough to require it).

 ## Usage
 Create an instance of a SignalManager that you want to register Signals and listners with.